 Use of the Library and Sixth Form Study Space

-You are welcome to use the school library and the Sixth Form study area for a quiet place to study during school hours.
+You are welcome to use the school library and the Sixth Form Study Centre for a quiet place to study during school hours.
 You can borrow 4 library items at a time with a loan period of 2 weeks available from a large collection of A Level text books and other 16+ resources easily identified by a yellow spot on the spine.
 You can access your library account on the web-based library management system Eclipse to search for books in the catalogue, request, renew and review titles.
 The Librarian is always on hand to help.
 When there are no classes in the library, you can use the whole area and the PCs for quiet study.
 Check the door notice warning you when classes are coming into the library as computers and rectangular tables may then be occupied.

 If there is a lesson in the library, you should: